-Figure 9.3 shows a desktop with one horizontal gridline and one vertical gridline that are used to create three "sub-monitors".
+Figure 9.17 shows a desktop with one horizontal gridline and one vertical gridline that are used to create three "sub-monitors".

-Figure 9.3 Gridlines Setup
+Figure 9.17 Gridlines Setup (1): Grid and Anchor Settings

 4 To set up other grid controls, click Use Grids With.
+The Use Grids With screen appears.